May 22 – Proposed preliminary report on three Darwin sites

 Objective

-A preliminary evaluation report for the Australian Government on 3 Darwin sites; Berrimah (Northcrest), Holtze and Lee Point for defence and community housing based on long-term public benefit.
+A preliminary evaluation report for the Australian Government on three Darwin sites; Berrimah (Northcrest), Holtze and Lee Point for defence and community housing – broadly based on sustainability principles from Infrastructure Australia.

 Scope